-Kyoto makes an excellent city for day trips.
-You can visit many different places as a half-day excursion or full-day trips.
+Kyoto is an excellent city for day trips.
+If you are spending more than 2 days in Kyoto, you can visit many different places as a half-day excursion or full-day trips.
 There are many awesome day trips from Kyoto and here are some of them.

-The Fushimi Sake District is a small town just south of Kyoto and is part of the Sake brewery district.
+And if you have time in the afternoon, you can even stop by Fushimi Sake District, a small town part of the sake brewery district.
 As an important town that produces Japanese rice wine, you can sample all 17 local sake in a sample flight.
-Sake sampling is serious business!
+Sake sampling is a serious business!
 And while you are there, check out Gekkeikan Okura Sake Museum as well.

-A day trip to Nara is made possible by the efficient rail system from Kyoto and Osaka.
-Spend the day roaming the park, getting lost in the town’s small streets and snacking on traditional Japanese food.
+Nara is the most popular day trip from Kyoto.
+Spend the day roaming the Nara Park, getting lost in Old Nara City‘s small streets and snacking on traditional Japanese food.
 And if you want an up-close and personal photo with a deer, buy some crackers and feed them the yummy treats.
 And check out the famous Tōdai-ji Temple as it is one of the most important Buddhist temples in Japan.